 where we have harvested and processed our meat for years.
 This now gives us control of processing as well as production.
 Pete, our son, directly manages this plant which employs 50.
 Upon purchase of the plant we moved immediately to become

-certified organic and AWA.
-This offers ourselves and those for whom we custom process third party verification of our processing practices.
+certified Animal Welfare Approved.
+This offers third party verification of our processing practices.

 Mark Whisnant &

 Dr. Patricia Whisnant